 Park Trek Walking Holidays would like to thank you for the opportunity to share and experience some incredible destinations with us – you’re in for a treat!

-With the 2021 and 2022 Peak Season upon us, we sincerely thank you for supporting the tourism industry as we recover from the COVID-19 Pandemic.
+With the 2022 Peak Season upon us, we sincerely thank you for supporting the tourism industry as we recover from the COVID-19 Pandemic.
 It’s been a challenging time for all of us, and we all cannot wait to get back out there and experience Australia’s untouched beauty with you.
 Strap on those hiking boots- let’s go!

 As an industry we continue to navigate ongoing uncertainty, changing rules and regulations related to travel, as well as an industry wide skill shortage.
 In that context, we wanted to share with you Park Trek’s COVID-19 Policy and the additional measures we are taking to keep our customers, our staff and our community safe as we start to recover.